ebi-gene-expression-group/db-scxa/README.md

 - `EXP_ID`: Atlas Experiment identifier.
 - `EXPERIMENT_CLUSTERS_FILE`: path to the file containing the clusters in wide format (as defined by iRAP SC).
 - `dbConnection`: A postgres db connection string of the form `postgresql://{user}:{password}@{host:port}/{databaseName}` pointing to a Postgres 10 server where the expected `scxa_cell_group`, `scxa_cell_group_membership`, `scxa_cell_clusters` and `scxa_cell_group_marker_gene_stats` tables exist.
+- `CONDENSED_SDRF_TSV`: path to the condensed SDRF file of the experiment.
+This will be used to derive cell groups from the metadata, in addition to the clusters.

 Additionally, it is recommended that `bin` directory on the root is prepended to the `PATH`.
 Then execute: